mokurin000/lru-cache-adaptor/README.md

 ## LRU Cache adaptor

-WIP helper crate for `disklru`, mainly for lack of documentation.
+Helper crate for `disklru`, mainly for lack of documentation.

+Prefer [`foyer`](https://docs.rs/foyer/latest/foyer/) for a even mature hybird cache solution, with LRU rotation and filesystem backend storage.